-Dramatic Bias
+2.7 Dramatic Bias.

-Just as insight can be desired, so too it can be unwanted.
-Besides the love of light, there can be a love of darkness.
-If prepossessions and prejudices notoriously vitiate theoretical investigations, much more easily can elementary passions bias understanding in practical and personal matters.
-To exclude an insight is also to exclude the further questions that would arise from it and the complementary insights that would carry it towards a rounded and balanced viewpoint.
+Just as insight can be desired, so too it can be un-Besides the love of light, there can be a love of darkness. wanted.
+If prepossessions and prejudices notoriously vitiate theoretical investigations, much more easily can elementary passions bias understanding Nor has such a bias merely some in practical and personal matters. single and isolated effect.
+To exclude antinsight is also to exclude the further questions that would arise from it and the complementary insights that would carry it towards a rounded and balanced viewpoint.
 To lack that fuller view results in behavior that generates misunderstanding both in ourselves and in others.
-To suffer such incomprehension favors a withdrawal from the outer drama of human living into the inner drama of phantasy.
-This introversion which overcomes the extroversion, native to the biological pattern of experience, generates a differentiation of the persona that appears before others and the more intimate ego in the day-dream is at once the main actor and the sole spectator.
-Finally, the incomprehension, isolation, and duality rob the development of one's common sense of some part, greater or less, of the corrections and the assurance that result from learning accurately the tested insights of others and from submitting one's own insights to the criticism based on others' experience and "evelopment.
+To suffer such incomprehension favors a withdrawal from the outer drama of human living into the inner This introversion which overcomes the extroversion, drama of phantasy. native to the biological pattern of experience, generates a differentiation of the persona that appears before others and the more intimate ego in the day-dream is at once the main actor and the sole spectator.
+Finally, the incomprehension, isolation, and duality rob the development of one's common sense of some part, greater or less, of the corrections and the assurance that result from learning accurately the tested insights of others and from submitting one's own insights to the criticism based on others' experience and development.